saltstack/salt/doc/topics/cloud/openstack.rst

     is omitted and the VM does not have a public IP, then the salt-cloud waits for a certain period of time and then destroys the VM.

-For more information concerning cloud profiles, see :doc:`</topics/cloud/profiles>`.
+For more information concerning cloud profiles, see :doc:`here
+</topics/cloud/profiles>`.

 change_password